-Fast-forward to the 21st century, and there are 39 Oxford colleges that are financially independent and self-governing but relate to the central university in a kind of federal system.
-There are also six permanent private halls that are similar to colleges, except that they tend to be smaller.
+Fast-forward to the 21st century, and there are 39 Oxford colleges – each financially independent and self-governing but related to the central university in a federal system.
+There are also six permanent private halls, similar to colleges, except that they tend to be smaller.
 The colleges and the central university work together to organise teaching and research, and many staff at Oxford will hold both a college and a university post.

 The Mathematical, Physical, and Life Sciences (MPLS) Division at the University of Oxford is widely recognised as one of the world’s leading science universities.
 The disciplines within the MPLS Division regularly appear at the highest levels in world rankings and have been evaluated as conducting world-leading and internationally excellent research in UK research assessments.
 The Mathematical, Physical and Life Sciences research at Oxford is the best in the country, according to the 2014 Research Excellence Framework (REF) assessment exercise carried out by HEFCE.

-The Social Sciences Division at the University of Oxford represents one of the largest groupings of social scientists in the world.
-It brings together over 1,000 researchers committed to tackling some of the major challenges facing humanity, such as sustainable resource management, migration, global governance, justice, poverty and development.
+The Social Sciences Division at the University of Oxford represents one of the largest groupings of social scientists globally.
+It brings together over 1,000 researchers committed to tackling some of the significant challenges facing humanity, such as sustainable resource management, migration, global governance, justice, poverty and development.
 Their research combines rigorous and innovative quantitative methodologies and theoretical approaches using individual and collective experiences and actions.
 Over 5,000 students are enrolled on undergraduate and postgraduate courses in the division.

 In addition to the four academic divisions, the central university has a Department for Continuing Education and a division for Gardens, Libraries and Museums.

 The Department for Continuing Education offers part-time, flexible courses and programmes for adult learners.
-It offers more than 1,000 courses each year, including weekly classes, online courses, day, weekend and summer schools, undergraduate and postgraduate qualifications, and continuing professional development courses.
+It offers more than 1,000 courses anually, including weekly classes, online courses, day, weekend and summer schools, undergraduate and postgraduate qualifications, and continuing professional development courses.
 In short, the Department for Continuing Education exists to enable the University of Oxford to reach students beyond the full-time student body.
-More than 15,000 students enrol on the department’s programmes each year.
+More than 15,000 students enrol on its programmes each year.
 They hail from more than 160 countries and range in age from 18 to 98.

 The Gardens, Libraries and Museums of the University of Oxford contain some of the world’s most significant collections.
 With over 21 million objects, specimens and printed items, they constitute one of the largest and most important research repositories in the world and provide an outstanding resource for scholars, students and members of the public.
-But while they provide important places of scholarly enquiry, for the public, they also represent the front door to the wealth of knowledge and research curated and generated at the university.
+But while they are significant places of scholarly enquiry, they also represent the front door to the wealth of knowledge and research curated and generated at the university.

 The four museums are home to over 8.5 million objects and specimens representing the natural world, global art and artefacts: